chipsalliance/firrtl-spec/spec.md

 * Register initialization is done in a consistent way for all registers.
 If code is generated to randomly initialize some registers (or 0 fill them, etc), it should be generated for all registers.
-* All observations of an expression with indeterminate value must see the same value at runtime.
+* All observations of a unique instance of an expression with indeterminate value must see the same value at runtime.
 Multiple readers of a value will see the same runtime value.
 * Indeterminate values are not time-varying.
 Time-aware constructs, such as registers, which hold an indeterminate value will return the same runtime value unless something changes the value in a normal way.
 For example, an